seldonian-toolkit/Experiments/docs/source/overview.rst

 Plot generator
 --------------

-Depending on the :term:`regime<Regime>` of your problem, i.e. supervised learning or reinforcement learning (RL), the object used to produce the three plots is either :py:class:`.SupervisedPlotGenerator`. or :py:class:`.RLPlotGenerator`.
+Depending on the regime of your problem, i.e. supervised learning or reinforcement learning (RL), the object used to produce the three plots is either :py:class:`.SupervisedPlotGenerator`. or :py:class:`.RLPlotGenerator`.
 While the inputs for both of these classes are described in the API documentation, we will describe their inputs in more detail here.

 Regardless of regime, the following inputs are required: